 Error-based SQLi

-An Error-based SQLi is a type of SQL injection that outputs error messages thrown by the database.
+An Error-based SQLi is a type of SQL injection attack that outputs error messages thrown by the database.
 This type of injection can be used to give attackers valuable information about the database, like its size and elements.
-Many times, attackers will use an Error-based SQLi to perform reconnaissance on the database before ultimately executing a SQL injection meant to perform more complex tasks like outputting data.
+Many a times, attackers will use an Error-based SQLi to perform reconnaissance on the database before ultimately executing a SQL injection attack meant to perform more complex tasks like outputting data.

 Example of an Error-based SQLi

-Consider a situation where you have left error logging on with your web application, which is now in production.
+Consider a situation where you have left error logging on in your web application, which is now in production.
 In order to gather information about your database, the attacker modifies the user input with something they know will return an error.

 This results in the SQL query: